fannarsh/country-list/README.md

 Returns an array of all country codes.

+### getNameList()

+Returns a key-value object of all countries using the name as key.

+### getCodeList()

+Returns a key-value object of all countries using the code as key.

 ### getData()

 Returns an array of all country information, in the same format as it gets imported.